CagriCatik/PCB-Design-with-KiCad/docs/01_introduction/example-project.md

 ### Step 2: Opening the Project

 For this example, I’ve chosen the **PIC Programmer** project.
 The folder contains several KiCad project files:
-- `kicad_pro`: The main project file, which holds information about the overall project.
+- `KiCad_pro`: The main project file, which holds information about the overall project.
-- `kicad_pcb`: This file contains the layout information for the PCB.
+- `KiCad_pcb`: This file contains the layout information for the PCB.
-- `kicad_sch`: The schematic file that contains the circuit design.
+- `KiCad_sch`: The schematic file that contains the circuit design.

 To open the project in KiCad:
 - You can **double-click the `.pro` file** or drag and drop it into the KiCad main window.
 This will open the project as a whole, allowing you to access both the schematic and PCB layout from within the same interface.